 Currently, the castle which has lost all the medieval features, houses the town office.
 Out of its external defensive walls, only two sections have survived on both sides of the main building with a semicircular tower.
 The longest fragment of defensive walls has survived in the southern part of the town.
-On the north-east side you can see the preserved tower.
+Another preserved fragment of the town fortifications can be seen on the north-east side of the former circuit.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.